tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 In the SENDING state, the implementation transmits the buffered flight of messages.
-If the implementation has received one or more ACKs (see {{ack-msg}}) from the peer, then it SHOULD omit any messages or message fragments which have already been ACKed.
+If the implementation has received one or more ACKs (see {{ack-msg}}) from the peer, then it SHOULD omit any messages or message fragments which have already been acknowledged.
 Once the messages have been sent, the implementation then sets a retransmit timer and enters the WAITING state.